-Under the 2010 Agreement, we may also receive royalties at tiered, low-double digit to mid-teen percentage rates on net sales and have the option to participate in the development and commercialization of certain products in the United States.
+Under the 2010 Agreement, we may also receive royalties at tiered, low-double digit to mid-teen percentage rates on net sales of IDHIFA®.
 Assuming all other revenue recognition criteria are met, royalty payments will be recognized as revenue in the period in which they are earned.
-To date, we have not earned any royalty payments under the 2010 Agreement.
+During the three and nine months ended September 30, 2017, we earned \$0.7 million in royalty revenue under the 2010 Agreement.